-Patients typically present with respiratory distress, most commonly in the neonatal period, and usually within the first 6 months of life 5.
+Patients typically present with respiratory distress, most commonly in the neonatal period, and usually within the first six months of life 5.

-In congenital lobar overinflation, a lobe (or more) become distended and may or may not have more alveoli.
-There are many presumed mechanisms for progressive overdistension of a lobe including obstruction, cartilage deficiency, dysplasia, and immaturity.
+In congenital lobar overinflation, a lobe (or more) becomes distended and may or may not have an overabundance of alveoli.
+There are many presumed mechanisms for progressive overdistension of a lobe, including obstruction, cartilage deficiency, dysplasia, and immaturity 2.
 Most cases are idiopathic.

-Interestingly there is quite a pronounced predilection for some lobes :
+Interestingly, there is a pronounced predilection for certain lobes:

 - right middle lobe: 30%

 - involving more than a single lobe: 5%

 Therefore, although the left upper lobe is most commonly affected, the right hemithorax is more commonly affected than the left 6.